aelkouhen/aelkouhen.github.io/_posts/data-mainframe/mainframe-to-distributed-sql-part-3.md

 ### Replication

-From your application's perspective, a distributed database functions like a single-instance database — you connect to it and send data similarly.
+From your application's perspective, a distributed database functions like a single-instance database: you connect to it and send data similarly.
 However, once the data reaches the database, it is automatically replicated and distributed across three or more nodes (individual instances of the distributed database).

 To illustrate this process, let's focus on a single chunk of data (called range in CockroachDB) being written to the database in a three-node, single-region cluster.
 Though databases like CockroachDB support multi-region deployments and a large number of nodes, this example simplifies the explanation.

-When data in a range is sent to the database, it is written into three replicas —one on each node.
+When data in a range is sent to the database, it is written into three replicas, one on each node.
 One of these nodes is designated as the "[leaseholder](https://www.cockroachlabs.com/docs/stable/architecture/life-of-a-distributed-transaction#leaseholder-node)" for this range, coordinating read and write requests for the data.
 However, any node can receive requests, distinguishing CockroachDB from active-passive systems where all requests must go through a central "Active" node.

 <img src="/assets/img/mainframe-p3-dogs.gif" alt="Data replication across cluster nodes" style="width:100%">
 {: .mx-auto.d-block :}